RyuuXS/Reforestation/README.md

-## Just read a few facts about frogs.
-They were ribbiting.
+## what do you call a dog that can do magic tricks? a labracadabrador